-Social media strategies for authors can be tricky; you can’t just take blanket social media marketing advice and assume it works for your personality type and the kinds of people you want to reach.
+Social media for authors can be tricky; you can’t just take blanket social media advice and assume it works for how to market your book, and your personality type, and the kinds of people you want to reach.

 So how do you get smart about using social media and figure out where to spend your time?

-The goal with this quiz is to help you focus your social media strategies on one primary platform.
+The goal with this quiz is to help you figure out how to market your book by focusing your social media strategies on one primary platform.
 That’s where you’ll put the lion’s share of your efforts.
 If you were looking at this as a pie chart, you’d put 60-70% of your time on your main social site and then divide up the rest elsewhere as you see fit.

 But keep in mind, when you’re done with this quiz, you have my permission to ditch the sites that simply aren’t working for you.
 Because if we’re being realistic, your time is limited and you have books to write.
-So choosing social media strategies that naturally work with your personality and compliment your goals will not only be more effective, they’ll create a lot less work for more gains.
+So choosing social media strategies that naturally work with your personality and compliment your goals and contribute to how to market your book, will not only be more effective, they’ll create a lot less work for more gains.

 And remember: It’s not about being everywhere, it’s about being everywhere that matters.